lsst-sitcom/sitcomtn-037/index.rst

 Once compute resources are available at the summit, the next priorities are to  deploy the rapid analysis framework on Antu, set up the Camera Diagnostic Cluster to perform low-level camera health checks, stand up databases to record the time series of telemetry and metric values produced by rapid analysis and camera health diagnostics (e.g., Sasquatch), and develop the framework for generating alerts that metric values and reduced images are available.
 With this infrastructure in place, we will begin uses the tools together to generate, record, alert, and then display metric values.
-From this stage, we will expand capabilities to produce a variety of displays of time series of metric values and corresponding telemetry data (Chronograph), scalar fields (Bokeh apps), visualizing full focal plane images (Camera Visualization Tool), as well as generating alarms based on conditions and automatically producing more detailed artifacts (Catcher).
+From this stage, we will expand capabilities to produce a variety of displays of time series of metric values and corresponding telemetry data (Chronograf), scalar fields (Bokeh apps), visualizing full focal plane images (Camera Visualization Tool), as well as generating alarms based on conditions and automatically producing more detailed artifacts (Catcher).
 Emphasis should initially be on exercising the interfaces between these tools and gradually expanding capabilities.

 While drafting the FAFF report, we explored several demonstrations of the functionality described above, but implementation of an end-to-end system is beyond the scope of group.